Updated April 11, 2022

 The University at Buffalo welcomes students with military experience, offering a variety of benefits to help veterans or qualified dependents of veterans pursue their education.
-According to the 2014 U.S. News rankings, UB is one of the best colleges for veterans, at No. 23.
+According to the 2022 U.S. News rankings, UB is one of the best colleges for veterans, now No. 53.
 UB has also been named a Military Friendly School, is a Yellow Ribbon School and is an institutional member of both the Service Opportunity Colleges (SOC) and the Concurrent Admissions Program (ConAP).

-The university encourages the enrollment of incoming veterans and has nearly 400 veteran students enrolled and receiving GI benefits.
+The university encourages the enrollment of incoming veterans and has over 490 students who are veterans, active service, Reserves or Guard, and dependents of veterans enrolled at UB.
 The U.S. News and World Report’s “Best Colleges for Veterans" ranking evaluates schools that participate in federal initiatives to help veterans and active service members apply, pay for and complete their degrees.

 As U.S. military personnel transition out of their service, education is a great bridge to civilian careers.
 With the troop drawdowns in Iraq and Afghanistan, veterans have been entering colleges and universities, including UB, at increasing rates.
 UB's wide range of academic options and degree programs offer military and veteran students a pathway to transfer skills hard-earned in service to a career in their field of interest.